emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

     *  In the presence of a proxy, a server will not be able to distiguish different origin client endpoints.
 Following from the recommendation above, a proxy that sends large responses to unauthenticatied peers SHOULD mitigate amplification attacks.
 The proxy MAY use Echo to verify origin reachability as described in {{echo-proc}}.
 The proxy MAY forward idempotent requests immediately to have a cached result available when the client's Echoed request arrives.

 4. A server may want to use the request freshness provided by the Echo to verify the aliveness of a client.
-Not that in a deployment with hop-by-hop security and proxies, the server can only verify aliveness of the closest proxy.
+Note that in a deployment with hop-by-hop security and proxies, the server can only verify aliveness of the closest proxy.

 # The Request-Tag Option # {#request-tag}